tjarrettveracode/terraoak.aws/README.md

 ## Welcome to TerraOak-AWS!
 ![TerraOak](oak9-logo.png)

 TerraOak is [oak9](https://oak9.io)'s vulnerable Infrastructure as Code repository.
-This repository contains deployable resource configurations for AWS, which have been intentionally designed to be vulnerable for learning purposes.
+This repository contains deployable resource configurations for AWS, which have been intentionally designed to be insecure for learning purposes.

 ## Table of Contents